 In January 1960, I arrived at KABL in San Francisco (Oakland, actually) to take over the morning “trick.”
 One of my duties was to introduce “John K. Chapel, News and Commentary” on his morning newscasts.

 John was an old, typical radio humbug who tap-danced through a long career pontificating to the non-cognoscenti on his morning newscasts.
 (He actually asked me once, during the 1960 campaign, if Hubert Humphrey was a Democrat!
 I assured him that he, indeed, was, and John, on his next newscast, authoritatively referred to him as such.)

 After three years of introducing John as “Author, Lecturer and World Traveler, John K. Chapel!” he, alas, went the way of all of us in broadcasting.
 On our last day together, after the last newscast, he came into the control room and said to me “Goodbye, Bob.”
 I was touched.

-Excerpted from the above Midday Masterpieces program, here’s John K. Chapel’s daily newscast:
+Excerpted from the above Midday Masterpieces program, a typical sample of John K. Chapel’s daily newscast.